Staff

 Who's who on the ward?

-Langley Ward is staffed by a multi-disciplinary team of nurses, occupational therapists and medical staff.
+Welford Ward is staffed by a multi-disciplinary team of nurses, health care support workers, occupational therapists, dieticians and medical staff.
 From day to day you will probably have most contact with the mental health nurses, health care support workers, occupational therapists and the ward clerk.
 All staff have name badges and can be identified on our photo board on the ward.
 A member of the team will be allocated to you to act as your named nurse.

 There are also other people that you may have regular contact with such as the psychiatrists, therapists, clinical psychologists, the ward dietician as well as catering and cleaning staff.